SamMed05/c-cpp-notes/docs/c/file-IO.md

 - **Return value**:
     - Returns `0` on success.
     - Returns `EOF` (a special constant, usually -1) on error.
-- `fclose()` flushes any unwritten data from the buffer to the file and releases system resources.
+- `fclose()` flushes any unwritten data from the output buffer to the file and releases system resources (like file descriptors) allocated by the OS for the file.

+It's crucial to close files when they are no longer needed.
+Operating systems have a limit on the number of files a process can have open simultaneously (e.g., 1024 on Linux by default, 2048 on Windows).
+Failing to close files can lead to resource leaks and prevent the program (or other programs) from opening more files.

 ```c
 #include <stdio.h>